AnKing-VIP/AnKing-Note-Types/Note Types/IO-one by one/README.md

 <b>Instructions:</b>
 1. Download Closet For Anki addon (272311064), close out of anki, restart anki
 2. Download card template here: <a href="https://github.com/AnKingMed/AnKing-Note-Types/blob/master/Apkg/IO-one_by_one.apkg">IO-one by one</a>
-3. When creating the new I/O card, make sure you are using the note template called 'Closet'.
-Paste your image into the 'block' field.
+3. When creating the new I/O card, make sure you are using the note template called 'IO-one by one'.
+Paste your image into the 'image' field.
-4. Click the icon that looks like a blue box in a box.
+4. Click the icon in the toolbar that looks like a blue/red box in a box.
 The image should outline with a red dotted border when you click that button.
-5. Holding the Alt key, draw your occlusions in the order you want them revealed.
+5. Draw your occlusions in the order you want them revealed.
 You want each occlusion to say 'rect1' inside of it.
-If you forget to hold Alt and get a rectangle with 'rect2', you can right click that occlusion and 'change label' to rect1.
 If you need to delete a rectangle completely, hold shift while clicking on that box.
 6. Once you have all of your occlusions made, right click on the image (don't right click over an occlusion though) and select 'accept occlusions'
-- You will see the 'cmds0' field and 'cmds1' field auto populate.
-At that point you are good to add the card.
+- You will see the 'I0' field auto populate.
+At that point you are good to add the card by clicking "Add" at the bottom
 7. When reviewing, you will see all boxes occluded at once, however the first box will be highlighted.
-Click on it to reveal that box, and the subsequent box will become highlighted.
-Continue till all boxes are revealed.
-Once all boxes are revealed, you will still need to hit the 'Show Answer' button as if it were a normal card in order for Anki to know you are finished with the question side.
+Click or use `n` to reveal a box, and the subsequent box will become highlighted.
+Use `c` to reveal all at once.
+Continue until all boxes are revealed.
+You can use `h` (requires the "Hint Hotkeys" add-on instealled) or click to reveal the buttons.
+Use `'` to reveal all buttons at once.

-****Caveats: The template is currently set up to only incrementally reveal 'rect1'.
-You can add 'rect2' occlusions if you want, but they will not go through the incremental reveal process.

 ### Screen recording
 <img src="/screenshots/IO one by one.gif">